-In December 2015, we invested in a new ex-NHS ultrasound machine for the practice.
-Having tested various machines, nothing matched the clarity of the images we obtained from this machine.
+For clarity and quality of image, the practice has invested in an ex-NHS ultrasound machine which has been reconditioned for veterinary use.
 We have three probes to allow us to examine different structures at different depths in different ways.

 We increasingly use ultrasonography for investigation of both abdominal and thoracic conditions.
 Whilst X-rays give us a still two-dimensional ‘photograph’, the ultrasound machine uses sound waves to create a ‘moving picture’ (or video) of your pet’s insides.
 This enables us to look around a particular organ or cavity, or watch the way things are moving, and build up a 3d impression or understanding.
 For example, we can scan throughout the liver, the kidneys or the spleen, looking for changes within the architecture of these organs, or we can watch the movement of the heart in the chest to see if it is contracting well, if the valves are damaged or if the chambers of the heart are enlarged.

-Our powerful wall-mounted X-ray machine and high-speed automatic processor allow us to take, develop and read high quality X-rays ourselves.
+Our powerful wall-mounted X-ray machine and digital processor allow us to take, develop and read high quality X-rays ourselves.
 This helps us to reach diagnoses on a number of conditions – lameness and bone problems, and diseases of the abdomen and lungs/heart – quickly and effectively.

 For dental procedures, we use our digital dental radiography system.
 This is a digital x-ray machine which feeds through incredibly detailed x-rays to a laptop for interpretation.
-The system enables us to assess dental condition accurately and make early diagnosis on conditions such as a suspected root abscess.
+The system enables us to make accurate assessment and reach early diagnosis on conditions such as a suspected root abscess.
 See our dental facilities section above.